 What makes a fantasy setting?

-For a deeper dive into world-building, take a look at this brilliant blog on world-building by our SFF editor Craig Leyenaar.
-If you’re interested in naming conventions in fantasy books, Samantha Shannon – author of The Priory of the Orange Tree – wrote this blog on language in fantasy works for The Novelry.
+For a deeper dive into creating new worlds, take a look at this brilliant blog on world-building by our SFF editor Craig Leyenaar.
+If you’re interested in naming conventions in fantasy books, Samantha Shannon—author of The Priory of the Orange Tree—wrote this blog on language in fantasy works for The Novelry’s creative writing blog.

 1. Second-world fantasy

 A large proportion of fantasy settings are second-world fantasy, which means that the story does not take place in our world.
-This sort of setting can be anything you can dream up.
+This sort of setting can be anything you are able to dream up.
 Would you like your world to have trees that grow winged creatures like fruit?
-Have at it – this is your completely blank sandbox, primarily because this isn’t our world.
+Have at it—this is your completely blank sandbox, primarily because this isn’t our world.
 Your only limiting factor is internal consistency.
 To use examples from our wonderful coaches, both The Jasmine Throne by Tasha Suri and Dragonfall by L.R.
 Lam are set in secondary worlds.

 While people often think of fantasy as including magic, second-world fantasy can also be set in low-magic or no-magic worlds.